valentin-deschaintre/valentin-deschaintre.github.io/2022/register.md

 year: 2022
 ---

 We ask all participants to fill the <a href="http://www.conforg.cz/en/event/?event_id=20" target="_blank">Registration/Payment Form</a> in and pay their fee immediately together with registration by one of the two methods indicated below.
 Without payment the registration isn’t accepted.
 All payments must be realized before the conference to guarantee all conference services.
 Please notice that one has to agree with the conditions.
 Without this consent, the registration won’t be completed.
 Confirmation (invoice) of your payment will be sent by e-mail within three days after receiving the payment to our account.
 For invoices, please also check your spam folder for messages from info@conforg.cz .
-EG/SIGGRAPH Members are asked to fill in their Membership Number.
+EG Members are asked to fill in their Membership Number.
 Students are required to prove their status.
 Payment Methods and Instructions  – see in the bottom

 ---